Aitzaz Ahsan: Political career

 Ahsan returned to Pakistan in 1967.
 He joined Pakistan Peoples Party (PPP) and began his political career in 1970s.
 He was elected as the member of the Provincial Assembly of the Punjab for first time on the ticket of PPP j on by-elections held following the Pakistan General elections of 1977 from Gujrat constituency.
 He was inducted in the provincial cabinet of Punjab and was appointed the Provincial Minister for information, planning and development.
 Ahsan was in his twenties during his tenure as provincial minister.
 He resigned from the provincial cabinet and left PPP following the incident in which Punjab Police opened fire on a rally of lawyers during the Pakistan National Alliance demonstrations against the alleged rigging of elections by the PPP government in 1977.
 Ahsan joined Tehrik-e-Istiqlal.

 He rejoined the PPP following the Operation Fair Play and actively became involved with the Movement for the Restoration of Democracy and for his participation in the MRD, he was repeatedly imprisoned.
 He was reportedly jailed for two years during Zia -ul-Haq presidency.
 He was elected as the member of the National Assembly of Pakistan on PPP ticket for the first time in Pakistan General elections of 1988 from Lahore constituency.
 He was inducted into federal cabinet and was appointed the Minister for Law and Justice, along with the additional portfolio of the Ministry of Interior and Narcotics Control.
-It was during this tenure that he provided list of the Khalistani separatists to India, thus sabotaged Pakistani plan to avenge India for its role in 1971 war.
 He was re-elected as the member of the National Assembly of Pakistan on PPP ticket for the second time in Pakistan General elections of 1990 from Lahore constituency.